Can I volunteer with ADRA?

 We inspire and collaborate with others to responsibly facilitate transformational development and relief projects overseas and in Australia.
 We seek to address not only the symptoms of poverty, but the systems and structures that cause it.

-Where Does ADRA Work?
+Where does ADRA work?

 We implement transformational development and relief projects both in Australia and overseas.
 We work across all states and territories of Australia thanks to the support of thousands of ADRA volunteers.
 Overseas, we work with partner ADRA offices that have an established presence and official recognition in their countries.
-Currently, ADRA Australia partners with ADRA offices in: Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste, Indonesia, Thailand, Myanmar, Cambodia, Laos, Philippines, Vietnam, Mongolia, Zimbabwe, Zambia and Malawi.
+Currently, ADRA Australia partners with ADRA offices in: Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste, Thailand, Myanmar, Cambodia, Vietnam, Zimbabwe, Zambia and Malawi.
 During times of disaster we work through the global ADRA network to respond in countries in which ADRA has an office, but with whom we do not have a standing partnership.